linrunner/tlp-doc/settings/battery.rst

     START_CHARGE_THRESH_BAT1=75
     STOP_CHARGE_THRESH_BAT1=80

-Set battery charge thresholds for main/internal battery `BAT0` and auxiliary/Ultrabay battery `BAT1`:
+Set battery charge thresholds for main and secondary battery:

 .. include:: ../include/charge-threshold-effect.rst

+Keep in mind that the names of the batteries shown by :command:`tlp-stat -b` don't have to match the `_BAT0` or `_BAT1` parameter qualifiers.
+Please refer to :doc:`bc-vendors` to see which qualifier applies to which battery.

 Thresholds always go with a lower usable battery capacity, therefore the settings are disabled by default and must be enabled explicitly by removing the leading `#`.